davidneto92/pathfinder-alexa/notes.md

 - standard intents
 - ~~localize language strings~~
 - select spell
-- spell data + slots

 ## Intents

-- select spell
+- SpellIntent
   - function similar to Dialogflow context
     - "ask about enlarge person"
     - Enlarge Person spell is saved to context, so calling other intents will read attribute of spell
   - asking about a new spell will replace the context (re-invoking this intent with a new slot value)
-- spell data (returns specific element of spell based on slot)
+- MoreDetailsIntent (returns specific element of spell based on slot)
+  - use CATEGORY slot to determine the requested attribute (need to create all values in model)
     - spell description (default to description_short, saying "more" will play all)
     - spell school
     - spell components
     - spell casting time
     - spell range
     - spell saving throw
     - spell targets
+  - if a user asks for more without a spell, go to spell intent to get their spell
+  - then with the spell and category filled the user will hear specifically about that spell's requested attribute
+- SummoningIntent
+  - tells the user which monsters/creatures they can summon with the specified spell
+  - can either read from the spell slot in session or direct to the spell intent to get their spell?
-- random spell
+- RandomSpellIntent
   - updates current spell with a randomly selected spell
   - slots:
     - school
     - class/level
+- HelpIntent (finalize dialog)
-- Help/Stop/Cancel
+- StopIntent/CancelIntent (finalize dialog)

 ## Ideas